 I have to admit I long for that moment.
-And I’ve not experienced it for over 15 years, when I ran into an old high school friend sparked up a conversation and fell flat ass head over heals in love.
+And I’ve not experienced it for over 15 years when I ran into an old high school friend who sparked up a conversation and fell flat ass head over heels in love.
 We married, we had kids, we broke up.
 Ah, the modern family.

 So you’d think I might be afraid to go so deeply into a relationship again.
 Maybe just “dating” is the thing.
 Yes, that may be the case.
 Initially.
 But I am sensing and seeking the potential for that rush, right at the start.
 Believe me, I’m going to try to go slow.
 I’m going to hide the love poems that you bring to mind, so as not to scare the bejesus out of you.
 I’m going to attempt a slow reveal.
 But what I really want is for you to come along for the ride with me.

 I’ve had two “relationships” since my divorce.
 Both of them were amazingly instructional.